Interpolate data and concatenate streams#

 plt.show()

-For gaze and eye states data, the empirical distribution of time differences is close to the expected value (though with some integer multiples of the nominal sampling rate, which hints at possible eye video frame drops).
+For gaze and eye states data, the empirical distribution of time differences is close to the expected value.
+However, some integer multiples of the nominal sampling rate suggest possible eye video frame drops.
 For IMU data, the distribution is much wider.

 Interpolating data streams#